-In 1800s France, aspiring opera singer, Christine Daaé (Teri Polo, Meet the Parents), begins taking singing lessons from a mysterious stranger in disguise.
+In the 1800s France, aspiring opera singer, Christine Daaé (Teri Polo, Meet the Parents), begins taking singing lessons from a mysterious stranger in disguise.
 Unbeknownst to Christine, the masked tutor is the person known as The Phantom (Charles Dance, For Your Eyes Only), a disfigured man who roams the Paris Opera House.

 Reaction & Thoughts: